Vertical Research slashes price target on Axalta Coating Systems Ltd. [AXTA] – find out why.

 Axalta Coating Systems Ltd. (NYSE:AXTA) (“Axalta”), a leading global coatings company, announced its financial results for the fourth quarter and full year ended December 31, 2021.

-Axalta Coating Systems Ltd. stock has also loss -7.40% of its value over the past 7 days.
-However, AXTA stock has declined by -18.51% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -14.34% and lost -19.17% year-on date.
+It opened the trading session at $26.27, the shares rose to $26.45 and dropped to $25.68, the range by which the price of stock traded the whole day.
+The daily chart for AXTA points out that the company has recorded -14.78% loss over the past six months.
+However, it is still -0.78% lower than its most recent low trading price.

-The market cap for AXTA stock reached $6.05 billion, with 229.90 million shares outstanding and 226.08 million shares in the current float.
-Compared to the average trading volume of 2.04M shares, AXTA reached a trading volume of 5481696 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.17M shares, AXTA reached to a volume of 2804344 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Axalta Coating Systems Ltd. [AXTA]:
+Here is what top equities market gurus are saying about Axalta Coating Systems Ltd. [AXTA]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AXTA shares is $35.94 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AXTA stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.